Naked Gun 33 1/3: The Final Insult: Plot

 Meanwhile, Jane and her friend Louise are on a road trip together when Jane finds the handkerchief with Tanya's address on it.
 Believing Frank was being truthful about the affair, Jane decides to drive cross-country to the address to find Frank.
 When she arrives, Frank answers the door and must quickly cover for her; he convinces the Dillons that Jane is a random stranger but that they should keep her as a hostage.
 Rocco finally reveals his plan to Frank: he will attack the Academy Award ceremony with a bomb hidden in the Best Picture envelope.

 At the Awards, Frank traps Muriel in the car and sneaks in with Jane to search for the bomb.
 Frank and Jane frantically search for the bomb, with Frank inflicting his usual chaos on stage during the show.
 Frank encounters Tanya backstage, and she attempts to seduce Frank, but reveals she has a penis, causing Frank to feel sick and flee.
 Frank bursts onto the stage and tries to stop the detonation of the bomb, but ends up in a stalemate with Rocco and drops an electronic sign which takes out Muriel.
 Rocco decides to detonate the bomb and die with his mother, but Frank launches Rocco and the bomb into the catwalks above the stage.
 Frank snares Rocco with a cable and slings him through the arena's roof.
 Rocco crashes into Pahpshmir's helicopter hovering overhead and the bomb explodes, killing them both.
 Frank and Jane reaffirm their love to the applause of the audience and viewers worldwide.

 Nine months later, Frank and Nordberg rush into a delivery room to witness the birth of Frank's child.
 They run into the wrong room and Frank is shown a baby with brown skin, causing him to angrily chase Nordberg.
 Ed comes out of another room with Jane, who is holding their real baby.

+Cast

+Uncredited cameo appearances

+Notable actors who appear in the Academy Awards scenes in uncredited cameo appearances as themselves include Elliott Gould and Mariel Hemingway, who present the nominations for Best Supporting Actress to Morgan Fairchild, Shannen Doherty, Florence Henderson, and Mary Lou Retton.
+Raquel Welch presents the Best Director award.
+Olympia Dukakis and James Earl Jones present the Best Picture award.

+Other celebrities include Diahann Carroll as herself, and Vic Damone as himself.